 Such are all the post 9/11 conflicts; a world in waiting, a war that doesn’t end.

-All the Muslim-majority countries of the world where the United States set foot to fight its ghost enemy called terrorism have been in turbulence post 9/11, be it Iraq, Libya, or Afghanistan.
-The US ultimately had to end its troops’ presence from most of these battle fronts because the war was getting too costly to continue.
-But the night of terror and war never ended for millions of people as they were all traces of a normal life.
+All the Muslim-majority countries where the United States set foot to fight its ghost enemy, terrorism, have experienced turbulence.
+This has been the case post 9/11.
+This includes Iraq, Libya, and Afghanistan.
+The US ultimately had to withdraw its troops from most of these battlefronts because the war was becoming too costly to continue.
+However, for millions of people, the night of terror and war never ended.
+They found themselves far from traces of a normal life.

 For the rest of the world, the “normal” is a different normal now.
-Nation states are in fact states that surveil their populations as a routine procedure that is aimed at nothing but the security of people themselves.
-These same nation-states are closed and averse towards outsiders; perpetuating hate crimes as an express desire to not entertain diversity.
+Nation states routinely surveil their populations as a procedure aimed at ensuring the security of their people.
+These same nation-states are closed and averse to outsiders, perpetuating hate crimes as a way to avoid entertaining diversity.
 These very nation-states have sophisticated, intricate laws to indefinitely detain someone who ushers a word that in some sense of the word is a threat to the nation’s security.
 These very nation-states actively seek to govern the digital space.

 A clear picture of anarchy is today’s geopolitically complicated world where America must safeguard its interests and power by limiting China and where China seeks to fill the voids left by America’s passionate battle fronts with geo-economics.

 But the conflict dynamics keep on turning even more complex with every passing day.
-Regardless, the US has jumped into patronage a connectivity route that has been received as a counter to China’s Belt and Road (BRI).
-Emerging from the floors of the 18th G20 Summit in Delhi, the India-Middle East-Europe Economic Corridor (IMEC) is in its infancy and it is difficult to say how and when it will be materialised.
+Regardless, the US has jumped into patronizing a connectivity route seen as a counter to China’s Belt and Road (BRI).
+Emerging from the 18th G20 Summit in Delhi, the India-Middle East-Europe Economic Corridor (IMEC) is still in its infancy.
+It is difficult to predict how and when it will materialize.
 But it has surely raised eyebrows about the role of certain countries, especially Saudi Arabia.

 Saudi Arabia’s great leap and opening begs the question of whether it will be able to sustain it.
 With a history of partnership with the US, warming relations with China, and a firm identity in the Muslim world – its geopolitical role will remain interesting.
 But how far it takes matters that involve its Muslim identity seriously is also another interesting thing to see.
 Normalisation with Israel stands as the most pressing development right now that can easily compromise Saudi Arabia’s identity for Muslims across the world.